 As Fischer points out, an agent could possess both guidance and regulative control, but the two can come apart.
 On a view like Fischer's or Frankfurt's, it is only guidance control that is necessary for moral responsibility.
 Frankfurt's attack on PAP (see section 4.2) prompted many contemporary compatibilists to develop accounts of compatibilist freedom that make no appeal to regulative control as modeled on a Garden of Forking Paths.
 Such accounts of guidance control fix solely on Source models of control, showing that an agent plays a special sort of role in the actual bringing about of her freely willed actions.
 Other compatibilists retained the classical compatibilist commitment to show that determined agents are able to act with regulative control.

 The Consequence Argument (section 4.1) makes a strong case for the incompatibility of determinism and the freedom to do otherwise.
-It states that:
+Assuming that determinism is true, it states that:

 - No one has power over the facts of the past and the laws of nature.